mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/release-notes/index.md

 #### Bug Fixes

-- Allow retrying deleting clusters after it failed for e.g. permission reasons
+- Allow deleting clusters retry after failing.
+For example when there are permission issues.
 - federate karma-proxy only to Konvoy clusters
 - Fixed UI not showing some error messages
 - Fixed UI not allowing user to change context when attaching cluster